Updated May 25, 2023

-It has some core key aspects and three effective ways in which they can be framed with incremental way:
+It has some core key aspects and three effective ways in which they can be framed in incremental ways:

 - Flow-Flow of work should be from left to right and understandable as well.

-- Feedback- Continuous Improvement should be there with every release or a DevOps lifecycle.
+- Feedback- Continuous Improvement should occur with every release or a DevOps lifecycle.
 This can be achieved using feedback loops.

-- Foster- FosterDevelop an environment and try to adopt it.
+- Foster- FosterDevelop an environment and try to adapt it.
 Generate Experimentation and Risk-taking ability.
 Repetition of the same activity and practice to attain the goal with grace.

 Let’s walk through some in-depth DevOps Principles and Practices with real lie examples and scenarios.
-DevOps is not only a framework or methodology it possesses a lot many more facts and processes within it such as agile, lean and ITSM.
+DevOps is not only a framework or methodology.
+It possesses many more facts and processes, such as agile, lean, and ITSM.

-DevOps if compared with Agile has made a tremendous change in a way that it has helped to reduce the chaos between both IT and development team by breaking the teams into small teams, more frequent software releases, frequent deployments and continuous incremental improvements.
-DevOps also includes Lean principles such as increasing flow and reducing the stream of IT Value stream.
-It also requires an Agile method for all service and project management processes that will help in removing bottlenecks and achieve faster lead and cycle time.
+Compared with Agile, DevOps has made a tremendous change that has helped reduce the chaos between IT and development teams by breaking them into small teams, more frequent software releases, frequent deployments, and continuous incremental improvements.
+DevOps also includes Lean principles such as increasing flow and reducing the IT Value stream.
+It also requires an Agile method for all service and project management processes to help remove bottlenecks and achieve faster lead and cycle time.

 Principles of DevOps

-How First Principle and Practice Works in Real Life?
+How First Principle and Practice Work in Real Life?

-- Continuous Integration – Every day developers are committing codes in a shared repository which is a good development practice.
+- Continuous Integration – Every day, developers commit codes in a shared repository which is a good development practice.

-- Continuous Delivery – Any software should be in a releasable state throughout its lifecycle.
+- Continuous Delivery – Any software should be releasable throughout its lifecycle.

-- Continuous Deployment – Every change in each of its development phase should pass all automated tests at the time of production.
+- Continuous Deployment – Every change in each development phase should pass all automated tests during production.

-- Value Stream Mapping – A lean tool that helps in depicting the entire flow of information, material, and works across functional silos including quality and time.
+- Value Stream Mapping – A lean tool that helps depict the entire flow of information, material, and works across functional silos, including quality and time.